 If one doesn't want to wax but wants to get a similar thing happening, at the end of the day there is nothing stopping your putting your chain in a bath of oil.
-The oil will get much contaminated much more quickly vs wax as its oil, it will not have the contamination gathering resistance of wax, but - it sure will get a great reset vs just dripping some on.
-But... then you have a lot of excess to deal with, and it would be quite a mess.
+The oil will get more contaminated more quickly vs wax as its oil, it will not have the contamination gathering resistance of wax, but - it sure will get a great reset vs just dripping 3 to 5ml new lube on.
+But... then you have a lot of excess to deal with (excess oil greatly increases contamination gathering rate), and so this path would be a bit of a mess vs IM waxing.

 But I hope all up that paints the picture of the challenge drip lubricants have to match day in, day out - the ultra low friction, wear and cleanliness of the immersive waxing option.
+The advantage that IM waxing has in this test is exactly the same advantage IM waxing gives you in the real world.

-In reality of course most drip lubricant users will (I hope) be performing some level of periodic maintenance, but again this simply cannot be part of the ZFC test to assess the lubricants performance across the range of conditions, nor would I be able to assess its performance against marketing claims made.
+In reality of course some drip lubricant users will (I hope) be performing some level of periodic maintenance, but again this simply cannot be part of the ZFC test or I would not be able to assess the lubricants performance across the range of conditions as well as common key marketing claims.

 And its worth noting that not all immersive waxes are created equal.
-One in particular tested rather terribly, and that will for sure not be the only case on the market - the market is now flooded with immersive wax products as many look to jump on the coat tails of awesomeness pioneered by the top products.
+One in particular tested rather poorly and another has recently tested HORRIFICALLY, and that will for sure not be the only case on the market - the market is now flooded with immersive wax products as many look to jump on the coat tails of awesomeness pioneered by the top products.